About Us

 Our People

 The Trust is run by a Board of Trustees, all of whom are volunteers.
 We rely on the valued support of our trustees, patrons, sponsors, friends and donors to run our choirs, and put on events for our community.
-The Trust is grateful for the support of its patrons, Robert Willis, The Dean of Canterbury Cathedral, Matthew Rose, one of the most celebrated English operatic bass-baritones, and Mark Padmore, world-renowned tenor.
+The Trust is grateful for the support of its patrons, Matthew Rose, one of the most celebrated English operatic bass-baritones, and Mark Padmore, world-renowned tenor.

 Professor Grenville Hancox, BA, MEd, LTCL, DipEd, FRSA, MBE

-The Trust’s Music and Artistic Director (and Founder) is Professor Grenville Hancox MBE, well known for his work as an educationalist, performer and conductor, together with his ground breaking research with Professor Stephen Clift on the benefits of singing for health.
+The Trust’s Honorary President (and Founder) is Professor Grenville Hancox MBE, well known for his work as an educationalist, performer and conductor, together with his ground breaking research with Professor Stephen Clift on the benefits of singing for health.
 “Singing should be on prescription,” he says.

 As a former Trustee of the Creative Foundation in Folkestone, Grenville has championed engagement in the arts as a means of social regeneration, with the firm belief that music should be at the heart of every community.